alexandrestein/gotinydb/CHANGLOG.md

 - ENCRYPTION: Key management is redesigned to protect the nonce.
 A random part is generated for every writes and is used to derive the nonce.
 - Optimized the file testing to be more memory efficient and much faster.
 So short skip has been removed.
 - Upgrade dependencies.
+- NewQuery in now *Collection.NewQuery to use the configured settings by default.

 ### Add

 - ENCRYPTION: support for update the encryption key.
 - Links in the changelog to provide easy diff file with github compare.
+- Exists filter.

 ## [[0.2.1]](https://github.com/alexandrestein/gotinydb/compare/v0.2.0...v0.2.1) - 2018-09-20